 - Advertising through a variety of sites, forums or media could indicate a commercial activity.

-- Breeders who can provide documented evidence, if requested, that none of the puppies were sold or that they kept all of the puppies themselves.
-Documented evidence will need to include records of the new owners of all of the puppies and provide details on why there was no transaction involved (including in kind).
+- Where three or more litters of puppies per year are born but where there is documented evidence, readily available that none of the puppies (or dogs) have been sold or if all of the puppies have been kept.
+Documented evidence includes records of the new owners of all of the puppies and will explain why there was no transaction involved (including in kind).

 - Registered charities that rehome puppies that are born to rescue dogs, unless such registered charities are in practice running this element of their operations as a commercial activity.